sanjay9616/data-structure-and-alogrithms/Searching/Ternary Search/README.md

 **Ternary Search:**

-Binary Search is defined as a searching algorithm used in a sorted array that divides the search space into three parts instead of two, as in Binary Search.
+Ternary Search is defined as a searching algorithm based on **divide and conquer** technique like Binary Search used in a **sorted array** that divides the search space into **three parts** instead of two.

 **How Does Binary Search Algorithm Work**:

-    • Divide the search space into two halves by finding the middle index “mid”.
+    • Calculate two midpoints, mid1 and mid2, dividing the current search space into three roughly equal parts:
-    • Compare the middle element of the search space with the key.
+    • mid1 = left + (right – left) / 3
+    • mid2 = right – (right – left) / 3
+    • The array is now effectively divided into [left, mid1], (mid1, mid2), and [mid2, right].
-    • If the key is found at middle element, the process is terminated.
+    • If the target is equal to the element at mid1 or mid2, the search is successful, and the index is returned
-    • If the key is not found at middle element, choose which half will be used as the next search space.
+    • If the target is less than the element at mid1, update the right pointer to mid1 – 1.
-        1. If the key is smaller than the middle element, then the left side is used for next search.
+    • If the target is greater than the element at mid2, update the left pointer to mid2 + 1.
-        2. If the key is larger than the middle element, then the right side is used for next search.
+    • If the target is between the elements at mid1 and mid2, update the left pointer to mid1 + 1 and the right pointer to mid2 – 1.
-    • This process is continued until the key is found or the total search space is exhausted.
+    • Repeat the process with the reduced search space until the target is found or the search space becomes empty.
+    • If the search space is empty and the target is not found, return a value indicating that the target is not present in the array.

 **Iterative Approach:**